red/red/README.md

 # Generating a standalone executable

 The Red toolchain comes as a single executable file that you can [download](https://www.red-lang.org/p/download.html) for the big-3 platforms (32-bit only for now).
+Rename the file to `redc` (or `redc.exe` under Windows).

-1. Put the downloaded **red** binary in the working folder.
+1. Put the downloaded **redc** binary in the working folder.

 2. In a code or text editor, write the following Hello World program: